 The importance of rituals or symbolic acts in managing change

-In a changing world it is often not the physical changes we find difficult but rather the emotional and psychological processes involved in letting go of the way the world used to be and shifting to a new reality.
+In a changing world it is often not the physical changes we find difficult but rather the emotional and psychological processes involved in letting go of the way the world used to be and then shifting to a new reality.

 These emotional / psychological processes are called transitions.
 And they come in three stages.